 Purchasing Terp Sauce

+If you don’t feel like spending the time and energy making your own terp sauce, you’re not alone.
+That’s why most dispensaries keep a stock of terp sauces available for cannabis connoisseurs that love the flavors and aromas of marijuana.
 If you’re interested in trying a terp sauce, head to your local dispensary.
 The budtenders can help you find the right sauce with the right blend to fit your needs.